mozilla/bedrock/docs/cms.rst

   and ``body`` is a ``RichTextField``.
 The HTML tags and elements that a content editor can enter into a rich text field are defined in ``settings.WAGTAIL_RICHTEXT_FEATURES_FULL``.
-- Both fields are added to the CSM admin panel by adding each as a ``FieldPanel`` to ``content_panels``.
+- Both fields are added to the CMS admin panel by adding each as a ``FieldPanel`` to ``content_panels``.
 If you forget to do this, that's usually why you don't see the field in the CMS admin.
 - Finally, the template used to render the page type can be found at